VarunBarad/varunbarad.github.io/_posts/2019-09-30-javascript-30-building-a-drum-kit.md

 <target-element>.addEventListener('<event-name>', <function-to-call-when-event-is-fired>);
 ```

-You can find a list of supported events [here][js-dom-events-list]{:target="_blank"} but beware, the complete list of events is too large and you might never need to use most of them.
+You can find a list of supported events [here][js-dom-events-list] but beware, the complete list of events is too large and you might never need to use most of them.

 ## Working with keyboard events and identifying key-codes